rileybathurst/CHK/README.md

 - what is the site map? it doesnt have an extension
 - one step at a time do the php files first then dive deep in gutenberg pages incase I change up the plans I'll still need better css
 - js to fix the animals if one is on hover the other part should be too
+- flag banner I think has to be a single tag so that it can be a gutenberg style